jschhie/Mock-Band-Web-App/README.md

 > Flask, Python,  SQLAlchemy, HTML, CSS, Bootstrap, JavaScript, Jinja

 ## Overview
-* Mock e-commerce platform, featuring a store catalog, photo gallery, shopping cart functionality, and customer checkout system for band merchandise & concert tickets
+* Mock e-commerce platform, featuring a store catalog, order lookup, shopping cart functionality, and customer checkout system for band merchandise & concert tickets
 * Hosted on PythonAnywhere; you may interact with the website at: https://bandstore.pythonanywhere.com/

 ## 🔖 Table of Contents